Ray Kemp: Pittsburgh Pirates

 The following year, the J.P.
 Rooneys were reorganized and became the NFL's Pittsburgh Pirates.
 Kemp joined the team and became one of only two black players in the league, the other being Joe Lillard of the Chicago Cardinals.
 Kemp played in the Pirates' first three games against, the New York Giants, Chicago Cardinals and Boston Redskins.
 After the Redskins game, Kemp was cut by the team.
 He appealed the cut to Art Rooney, but Rooney refused to go over the head of the coach, Jap Douds, who as a player-coach, also played Kemp's position.
 However a Pittsburgh Courier story on November 14, 1933 claimed that Kemp was placed on the reserve list and quit, although fans had rated him highly.
 Art Rooney stated that he was limited to having only 22 players on the roster and preferred to keep the more experienced players.

 Kemp then went back to his job in the steel mill and the Pirates went 2–5 over the next seven games.
 He was named to the starting lineup after only two days of practice and played the entire game at tackle against the New York Giants, who would defeat the Pirates 27-3 at the Polo Grounds.
 However, the Friday before the Pirates' game in New York, Kemp was asked to leave the hotel housing the Pirates' players.
 Walter Francis White of the National Association for the Advancement of Colored People, suggested he file a discrimination suit.
 However Kemp refused, fearing the backlash that would occur to Art Rooney, who had given him a chance at an NFL career.
 That game against the Giants was the final game of Kemp's brief career in the NFL.
 The next season, he was hired as the head football coach at Bluefield State College.

 With the exits of Kemp and Lillard, the NFL would not have any black players until 1946.

-Post career
+Later life

 One of the highlights of Ray Kemp's post-football career came when he stood on the Steelers' sideline before a game at Three Rivers Stadium in 1982.
 The Steelers were celebrating their 50th anniversary and Kemp was a member of their first team in 1933.
 Kemp was the last surviving member of the Pirates/Steelers inaugural roster of 1933, having outlived teammate John Letsinger by slightly less than two months.